-Transforming Lives: Moving Beyond is a testimonial series written by AU students and alumni who want to acknowledge how AU has helped shape their lives.
+Transforming Lives: Learners at AU is a testimonial series written by Athabasca University (AU) learners and alumni who want to share how AU has helped shape their lives.

-Their story is worth shouting from the rooftops!
-Have an inspiring story of your own to share?
+These stories are worth shouting from the rooftops!
+Do you have an inspiring story to share?
 Email us!
-We’d love to hear it
+We’d love to hear it.

 Fulfilling a promise to my 18-year-old self was made possible with AU.